We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 1. Portable Generators

-Small, compact, and easy to carry or cart around, portable generators are typically fueled by gasoline, propane, or solar energy because these fuel sources are readily available.
+Small, compact, and easy to carry or cart around, a portable generator is typically fueled by gasoline, propane, or solar energy because these fuel sources are readily available.
 Gas and propane can both be sourced from a gas station, while solar energy comes directly from the sun.
-Their small size means that these generators are easily stored in a vehicle or kept in a shed or garage until they are needed.
+Their small size means that these generators are easy to store in a vehicle or convenient to keep in a shed or garage until they are needed.

 On camping trips, a portable generator can recharge mobile devices, run the camp hot plate, or keep the lights on after the sun goes down.
-However, these generators sacrifice power production for mobility, so they aren’t able to produce the same amount of energy as larger standby generators.
-Their reduced size and capacity means that portable generators come at a more affordable price.
+However, these generators sacrifice power production for mobility, so when it comes to a portable vs. standby generator, portable generators aren’t able to produce the same amount of energy as larger standby generators, but their reduced size and capacity means that they come at a more affordable price.

-Best for: Camping, or to keep in the car for emergencies
+Best for: Camping or keeping in the car for emergencies

-Editors’ Choice: The Champion Power Equipment portable generator (available on Amazon) is a dual-fuel machine that runs on either gas or propane, and is equipped with a set of wheels for easy maneuverability.
+Editors’ Choice: The Champion Power Equipment portable generator is a dual-fuel machine that runs on either gas or propane, and is equipped with a set of wheels for easy maneuverability.

 2. Inverter Generators

-Inverter generators can be whole-home generators or portable generators, but they differ in the way that they produce electricity.
-A standard generator produces electricity in a single-phase and can’t keep the flow of electricity steady.
-Inverter generators produce electricity in three phases, creating a high-frequency alternating current (AC), which is then inverted to a direct current (DC), and finally inverted once more to a stable AC output.
+Inverter generators can be home generators or portable generators, but they differ in the way that they produce electricity.
+A standard generator produces electricity in a single-phase and can’t keep the flow of electricity steady, while an inverter generator produces electricity in three phases, creating a high-frequency alternating current (AC), which is then inverted to a direct current (DC), and finally inverted once more to a stable AC output.

 Best for: Protecting electronic equipment from power surges

-Editors’ Choice: This WEN GN400i inverter generator (available on Amazon) provides clean energy and is free of voltage spikes, making it safe for use with laptops, phones, and other sensitive electronic devices.
+Editors’ Choice: This WEN GN400i inverter generator provides clean energy and is free of voltage spikes, making it safe for use with laptops, smartphones, and other sensitive electronic devices.

 3. Standby Generators

-A standby generator’s high price tag puts it into an entirely different category than that of portable generators.
+A standby generator’s high price tag puts it into an entirely different category than portable generators.
 While a small, portable product can be picked up, carried, or packed into a vehicle, a standby generator is a semi-permanent feature of the home—it actually takes up more space than a standard air-conditioning unit.
-These generators have a large fuel tank and a commercial-grade engine with high fuel efficiency, which allow them to provide power to the whole home in emergency situations.
+These generators have a large fuel tank and an industrial generator-grade engine with high fuel efficiency, which allow them to provide power to the whole home in emergency situations.

 Best for: Turning on automatically in response to a power outage, and providing a home with uninterrupted power

-Editors’ Choice: The Generac 7043 standby generator (available at The Home Depot) features WiFi connectivity, and allows users to monitor the status of the generator from anywhere via the mobile app.
+Editors’ Choice: The Generac 7043 standby generator features Wi-Fi connectivity, and allows users to monitor the status of the generator from anywhere via the mobile app.

 4. Gasoline Generators

-Gas generators have relatively straightforward controls and low prices, which makes them good picks for inexperienced operators and shoppers on a limited budget.
-On the downside, this kind of generator has high emission rates, and runs on a fuel that is more expensive over the long run than propane, diesel, or natural gas.
+Typically, a gas generator has relatively straightforward controls and low prices, which makes them good picks for inexperienced operators and shoppers on a limited budget.
+On the downside, this kind of generator has high emission rates, and runs on a fuel that is more expensive over the long run than propane, diesel, or natural gas, so it may be worth looking for a dual fuel generator that uses both gas and a secondary fuel source.

 Best for: Shoppers who are on a budget, or use their generators infrequently

-Editors’ Choice: Fuel the campsite with this Westinghouse WGen7500 gasoline generator (available on Amazon), which runs for up to 11 hours on a 6.6-gallon tank of gasoline.
+Editors’ Choice: Fuel the campsite with this Westinghouse WGen12500 gasoline generator, which runs for up to 12 hours on a 6.6-gallon tank of gasoline.

 5. Diesel Generators

-Editors’ Choice: Run the campsite for up to 32 hours on a 12-gallon tank of diesel fuel with Generac’s XD5000E diesel generator (available from Generac).
+Editors’ Choice: Run the campsite for up to 32 hours on a 12-gallon tank of diesel fuel with Generac’s XD5000E diesel generator.

 6. Natural Gas Generators

 Generators that run on natural gas tend to fall into the standby generator category, though there are some portable generators that also run on natural gas.
-Compared to diesel and gasoline generators, natural gas generators produce a significantly lower rate of emissions, making them a great choice for whole-home backup power.
+Compared to diesel generators, natural gas generators produce a significantly lower rate of emissions, making them a great choice for whole-home backup power.
+Once they are installed, it’s relatively easy to learn how to use these generators.

-Natural gas generators are very durable and can last for years with regular maintenance, though the initial cost of installing these systems is relatively high.
+Natural gas generators are durable and can last for years with regular maintenance.
+However, the initial cost of installing these systems is relatively high.
 Another downside to natural gas generators is that they can be vulnerable to extremely cold climates, so they may not be the best option for residents of Alaska or the northern states bordering Canada.

 Best for: Eco-friendly shoppers who are concerned about pollutant emissions levels; whole-house standby generators

-Editors’ Choice: The portable Sportsman 805420 generator (available at The Home Depot) runs on gasoline, propane, or natural gas and it can be used for a tailgate party, at the campsite, or as a backup for a home electrical system.
+Editors’ Choice: The portable Westinghouse 13,000/10,500 generator runs on gasoline, propane, or natural gas and it can be used for a tailgate party, at the campsite, or as a backup for a home electrical system.

 7. Solar Generators

 Solar generators are typically made with built-in solar panels, but some come with detachable solar panels that can be set up or angled to better absorb the sun’s rays.
-The disadvantages of these generators is that they don’t work when it’s dark outside, and they don’t produce a whole lot of power.
+The disadvantages of these generators is that they don’t work when it’s dark outside, and they don’t produce a whole lot of power so a battery is necessary for reliable power.

-Editors’ Choice: The portable Jackery 1000 solar generator (available on Amazon) comes with two large solar panels that produce green electricity for charging tablets, phones, and other mobile devices.
+Editors’ Choice: The portable Jackery 1000 solar generator comes with two large solar panels that produce green electricity for powering electric grills and coffee makers, and for charging tablets, phones, and other mobile devices.

 8. Hydrogen Generators

 Relatively new to the market, hydrogen generators are not easy to find.
 These machines are fueled by hydrogen gas and are designed with internal fuel cells to help manage the system’s fuel efficiency.
-Some of the advantages of purchasing a hydrogen generator are that they produce a higher power output than other generators, and they’re sturdy and pretty resistant to impact damage.
+Some of the advantages of purchasing a hydrogen generator are that they produce a higher power output than other generators, they’re sturdy and pretty resistant to impact damage, as well as being one of the quietest generator types available.

 On the downside, because there are so few hydrogen generators on the market, they aren’t cheap—and it may take some searching to find a product that meets your particular needs.
-These devices are efficient and durable enough to make them worth seeking out, though, and we’ll hopefully see more and more companies producing hydrogen generators in the coming years.
+These devices are efficient and durable enough to make them worth seeking out, though, it’s important to consider how big of a generator you need before investing in one of these products.
+In the near future, the industry may see more and more companies producing hydrogen generators.

 Best for: Homes or businesses that require an uninterrupted power supply (for security or health applications, for example); remote areas; indoor use

-Editors’ Choice: The H2Sys hydrogen generators (available from H2Sys) can be used as a backup generator for the home with an integrated hydrogen tank and fuel cell system for high efficiency.
+Editors’ Choice: The H2Sys hydrogen generators can be used as a backup generator for the home with an integrated hydrogen tank and fuel cell system for high efficiency.